Will You Magnify the Lord? (Luke 1:46-47) – PART 2

 This is Part 2 and the conclusion of the devotion.
 If you need to refer to Part 1, look to yesterday’s devotion.

-Perhaps the next time you use a magnifying glass this devotion will remind you of how we should magnify the Lord.
+Perhaps the next time you use a magnifying glass may this devotion remind you of how we should magnify the Lord.

 Prayer: Heavenly Father, as Mary’s desire was to magnify and praise You, so is my desire.
 Guide my steps that I may encounter others who need to know You.
 Help me to humble myself that they may see You in me.
 I will magnify You and praise You before all others when given the opportunity.
 In Jesus name, Amen!